 Our program in Health, Wellness and Occupational Studies gives students a broad education that will prepare them for a variety of career paths.
-Students will be prepared for opportunities including application to graduate programs in occupational therapy, disability studies, physical therapy, counseling, or related health professions, as well as a career as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.
+Students are prepared for opportunities including application to graduate programs in occupational therapy, physical therapy, physician assistant, counseling, special education, public health, or related health professions - as well as professional opportunities such as careers as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.

 At the conclusion of the program, the HWOS student will: